-We became members a year after we started full-timing.
+We became members a year after we started this crazy full-time traveling lifestyle.
 Over the years, as we have become more sensitive to what it means to be an RVer and to live the RV lifestyle full-time, our appreciation for the club’s many benefits has grown.

 I have been recommending Escapees to our readers since I started this blog in 2008, because I believe in what they are doing and I believe they have something to offer to everyone who is interested in RVing.

-To my surprise, I got an email yesterday from Escapees saying that if any of our readers decides to join, and selects the Roads Less Traveled option in the “Referred by” box, Escapees will put a little something in our tip jar.
+Recently, Escapees let us know that if any of our readers decides to join and selects the Roads Less Traveled option in the “Referred by” box, they will put a little something in our tip jar.
 How nice!
 You can join here: